Student Projects Expo

 Non-Competitive Project Information:

-All competitive NCSEF entries must complete the California Science and Engineering Fair registration form prior to judging on March 27, 2020.
+All competitive NCSEF entries must complete the California Science and Engineering Fair registration form prior to judging on April 2022.
 Our top 6 projects will advance to the California Science and Engineering Fair held.
 The CSEF is open to Scientific Inquiry Projects in grades 6-12 ONLY.
-The 2020 California Science & Engineering Fair will be held on Monday and Tuesday, April 20-21, 2020. in the Exhibition Hall at Cal Expo students will compete with over 900 participants from 400 schools throughout the State in competition for awards totaling $60,000.
+The 2022 California Science & Engineering Fair will be held in the spring of 2022, in the Exhibition Hall at Cal Expo students will compete with over 900 participants from 400 schools throughout the State in competition for awards totaling $60,000.